abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 goodness.
 The Buddha himself encourages cāgānussati, recollecting our generosity, because that brightens and brings joy to the mind.
-We can take some time to recollect all the efforts that we’re making on the practical front as well as on the *bhāvanā,* the meditation.
+We can take some time to recollect all the efforts that we’re making on the practical front as well as on the *bhāvanā*, the meditation.
 The word *anumodanā* means rejoicing in the goodness that has been done.
 The cynical mind says, *Yeah, well, that’s one thing.
 But I’ve really got some serious problems.
 Basically I’m just a defiled mess.
 I really am!*